-

 • We’ll be outdoors the majority of the time, so do keep weather conditions in mind

-• Some changes to the itinerary may be necessary if a given shop is closed that day
+• Some changes to the itinerary may be necessary if one of our usual stops is closed that day

 Inclusions: